Chery Tiggo 5x: Australia

 In Australia, the Tiggo 5x is sold as the Tiggo 4 Pro.
-It was revealed in 16 September 2024, with prices announced at the same time, while sales commenced in October 2024 for the 2025 model year.
+It was revealed on 16 September 2024, with prices announced at the same time, while sales commenced in October 2024 for the 2025 model year.
 Available grades are the Urban and Ultimate.
 It is only available with a 1.5-litre turbocharged petrol engine, with CVT being standard across the range.
-Compared to other markets, the Tiggo 4 Pro for the Australian market features the front fascia and interior dashboard design from the export-market 2024 facelifted models, while retaining its entire rear fascia design from the previously-facelifted 2019 Tiggo 4/5x and 2020 Tiggo 4 Pro/5x/5x Pro models.
+Compared to other markets, the Tiggo 4 Pro for the Australian market features the front fascia and interior dashboard design from the export-market 2024 facelifted models, while retaining its entire rear fascia design from the previously facelifted 2019 Tiggo 4/5x and 2020 Tiggo 4 Pro/5x/5x Pro models.

 An updated version, based on the export-market 2024 facelifted model includes its entire rear fascia design updated, marketed as the Tiggo 4 was introduced in April 2025 for the 2026 model year.
 It is offered with two grades, namely Urban and Ultimate, while retaining the same powertrain as the Tiggo 4 Pro.
 In August 2025, the hybrid version of the Tiggo 4 with the 1.5-litre petrol hybrid, marketed as the Tiggo 4 Hybrid, went on sale in Australia and the hybrid version available for the Urban and Ultimate variants.
 At the time of its introduction, the Tiggo 4 Hybrid was the cheapest hybrid electric vehicle (HEV) on sale in Australia.

+Brunei

+The Tiggo Cross was introduced alongside with the Tiggo 7 PHEV in Brunei on 11 September 2026, marking the return of Chery brand in the Bruneian market after 13 years of hiatus.
+The Tiggo Cross is available in sole Turbo variant, it is powered by a 1.5-litre turbocharged petrol engine mated with 6-speed dual-clutch automatic based on the export-market 2024 facelifted model.

+Europe

+In Europe, the Tiggo 5x is sold as the Tiggo 4 and was released for the European market in March 2026, starting in the United Kingdom.
+For Europe, it is available with the 1.5-litre petrol hybrid branded with the Super Hybrid name.
+At the time of its introduction, the Tiggo 4 Hybrid was one of the cheapest hybrid electric vehicles (HEV) in Europe.